NHSDigital/az-backup/docs/usage.md

 To deploy the module an Azure identity (typically an app registration with client secret) is required which has been assigned the following roles at the subscription level:

 * Contributor (required to create resources)
-* Role Based Access Control Administrator (to assign roles to the backup vault managed identity)
-  * **With a condition that limits the roles which can be assigned to:**
+* Role Based Access Control Administrator (to assign roles to the backup vault managed identity) **with a condition that limits the roles which can be assigned to:**
   * Storage Account Backup Contributor
   * Disk Snapshot Contributor
   * Disk Backup Reader

 ## Module Variables